mzhang055/ai-judge/README.md

    - **Mark as Bad Data** - Categorize the issue (ambiguous question, insufficient context, corrupted data, etc.)
 8. Enter your name and reasoning notes
 9. Submit - the item is marked complete and removed from pending queue

+#### 7. Judge Performance & Auto-Tuning
+1. Click "Judge Performance" from the header navigation
+2. View the dashboard showing:
+   - Total evaluations across all judges
+   - Total human reviews completed
+   - Average disagreement rate
+   - List of all judges sorted by disagreement rate
+3. Click "View Details" on any judge to see individual analysis:
+   - AI vs Human pass rate comparison
+   - Pass rate trends over time (chart showing AI and human pass rates by evaluation run)
+   - Recent disagreement examples (side-by-side comparison of AI vs human verdicts)
+4. Generate improvement suggestions:
+   - Click "Generate New Suggestions" to analyze human review patterns
+   - AI analyzes disagreements to identify judge weaknesses
+   - Suggestions are automatically generated with supporting evidence
+5. Review and apply suggestions:
+   - Each suggestion shows the type of improvement and evidence count
+   - Copy suggestions to clipboard for manual editing
+   - Click "Apply Changes" to automatically append suggestions to the judge's system prompt
+   - Dismiss suggestions that aren't relevant
+6. Monitor improvements:
+   - Run new evaluations with updated judges
+   - Track whether disagreement rates decrease
+   - Iterate on rubrics based on continued feedback

 ### Expected JSON Format